Microbots-Brabus/Microbots_WRO_Future_Engineers_2024/README.md

 Engineering materials
 ====

-This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2022.
+This repository contains engineering materials of a self-driven vehicle's model participating in the WRO Future Engineers competition in the season 2024.

 ## Content
+this is information about our participate in WRO , there is pictures , videos , some resources for our design and the code .

 * `t-photos` contains 2 photos of the team (an official one and one funny photo with all team members)
 * `v-photos` contains 6 photos of the vehicle (from every side, from top and bottom)